ianmackenzie/elm-units/README.md

 More importantly, it provides a type-safe way of passing quantities between functions.
 This allows different bodies of code to use whatever units they want, without having to worry about unit mismatches.
-For example, one module might implement a function that computes braking distance for a car given its current speed and braking deceleration:
+For example, one module might implement a function that computes the braking distance for a car given its current speed and braking deceleration:

 ```elm
 computeBrakingDistance : Speed -> Acceleration -> Length